GuilhermeGraca/python-binaural-audio-simulation/README.md

 * **The Listener (O)**: The central point at coordinate `(4,3)` represents the listener's head.
 * **The Sound Sources (S0 - S7)**: Eight virtual speakers are placed in a perfect circle around the listener at a distance of `2m`, spaced every `45°`.

 The Python simulation calculates the exact acoustic path—including direct sound propagation delays and acoustic reflections on the walls—from each of these 8 sound sources to the listener.
-Finally, it applies Head-Related Transfer Functions (HRTF) to create a highly realistic 3D binaural effect.
+To make this simulation realistic, we rely on two major acoustic concepts:

+* **HRTF (Head-Related Transfer Function)**: A mathematical filter that mimics how sound waves interact with human anatomy (head, shoulders, and outer ears) before reaching the eardrums.
+By applying HRTFs to audio signals, we trick the brain into pinpointing exactly where a sound is coming from in 3D space, creating a surround sound illusion using only standard stereo headphones.
+* **VBAP (Vector Based Amplitude Panning)**: A technique used to position a virtual sound (like an instrument) anywhere in space by intelligently distributing its volume across multiple physical speakers.
+It calculates the exact amplitude (gain) that each speaker needs to play so that the listener perceives the sound coming from a specific direction.

 ### 🔊 Audio Results